Reishandy/RPG-Maker-to-Android/README.md

 A comprehensive guide and Android Studio template for converting RPG Maker MV and MZ games into Android APKs.

-## Features
-- Simple instructions.
-- Pre-configured Android Studio template for easy conversion.
-- No programming knowledge required.
-- Supports RPG Maker MV and MZ.
-- Options to customize package name, app icon, and app name.
-- Instructions for generating a signed APK for distribution.

----

 ## 🛠️ Prerequisites
 Before starting, ensure you have the following: